 My journey into the counseling world began when I started “Break the Silence”, a 24-7 crisis line for gender-based violence, at Lehigh University.
 I become passionate about educating, supporting, and guiding those who experienced trauma.
 Working with those in crisis energized me, while I saw it exhausting my colleagues.
 I knew counseling was the right path for me.
-Through this work, and my work with producing “The Vagina Monologues” several times, I discovered a link between those who had experienced all forms of trauma and those who were navigating chronic pain and chronic illness.
+Through this work, and my work with producing Eve Ensler’s “The Vagina Monologues” several times, I discovered a link between those who had experienced all forms of trauma and those who were navigating chronic pain and chronic illness.
 When I met Gina Ogden, PhD during my graduate school in Counseling Psychology, I discovered that “sex therapy” was an academic direction I could pursue.
-This lead me to Widener University’s doctoral program in human sexuality.
-This awareness, mixed with the timely meeting of Dr. Robert Echenberg, allowed me to begin bridging the gap between the medical and the psychological worlds.
+This led me to Widener University’s doctoral program in human sexuality.
+This awareness, mixed with the timely meeting with Dr. Robert Echenberg, allowed me to begin bridging the gap between the medical and the psychological worlds.
 I became even more passionate about educating, supporting, and guiding those who experience trauma and pelvic and sexual pain disorders.

-WHAT ARE THE GOALS OF YOUR APPROACH TO TREATMENT?
+WHAT IS YOUR APPROACH TO TREATMENT?

-patients and healthcare professionals on understanding the brain’s role in chronic pain, how to heal the brain, and how to utilize the mind, body, heart, and spirit in specific ways that calm the nervous system and restore one’s natural state of wellbeing and balance.
+My goals are to educate, support, and guide patients and healthcare professionals on understanding the brain’s role in chronic pain, how to heal the brain, and how to utilize the mind, body, heart, and spirit in specific ways that calm the nervous system and restore one’s natural state of wellbeing and balance.

 WHAT IS YOUR FAVORITE PART OF YOUR JOB?

+I love teaching the workshops and I love the 1:1 connection and guidance.
+I love seeing the lightbulb go on in my clients when they realize how it’s all connected and how easy and effective these exercises can be.
+One of my favorite things to do is help women become pregnant that have had a history of fertility issues due to sexual pain, endometriosis, or a myriad of other variables.
+I feel so honored to be part of such a unique, special, personal experience!
 I love helping those who have been inundated with pain and struggle in their life.
 So often humans internalize their experience, which can lead to a sense of powerlessness and despair.
 I love being able to guide them towards discovering their path to recovery and healing…because there’s always a path.

 WHAT IS SOMETHING YOU WOULD LIKE PEOPLE TO KNOW ABOUT COUNSELING?

 Counseling at PRM is more than just talking about your pain, stress, and history.
-We focus on education so you’re equipped with the knowledge and tools you need to last a lifetime.
+We focus on education, so you’re equipped with the knowledge and tools you need to last a lifetime.
 We focus on an interdisciplinary approach to healing your brain, gut, nervous system, and everything connected to it.
 We teach specific brain exercises that heal and restore your brain’s hardware to its natural, healthy state of functioning.
 This healing allows your brain to “click save” with the software changes you gain through Mindfulness-Based Cognitive Therapy.
 It is my hope you will learn, experience, and realize the life that can be here for you.